tdspora/syngen/README.md

 <i>You can find the example of metadata file in [example-metadata/housing_metadata.yaml](example-metadata/housing_metadata.yaml)</i><br>

-For related tables training you can use the commands:
+By providing the necessary information through a metadata file, you can initiate training and inference processes using the following commands:

 ```bash
 train --metadata_path=PATH_TO_YAML_METADATA_FILE